 – Amanda Wallace, Deputy Director, Manchester Art Gallery

-The Network of Archives of Spontaneous Memorials brings together individuals and organisations involved in creating, documenting and using archives of spontaneous memorials.
+The Network of Archives of Spontaneous Memorials brings together individuals and organisations involved in creating, documenting and using collections and archives of spontaneous memorials.
 It currently includes members related to seven cases of spontaneous memorials that appeared after terrorist attacks or disasters: Barcelona 2017, Brussels 2016, Manchester 2017, Nice 2016, Paris 2015, Shoreham 2015 and Stockholm 2017.
 It, also, includes representatives of related cultural and archival organisations.

 “Questions explored in this research include: the preparedness of city and cultural authorities to respond to the speed, timeframe and public expectations of spontaneous memorials; issues of public participation and co-production; the expansion of the spontaneous memorialisation on digital and social media; how archiving decisions affect the construction and evolution of the memory of the relevant events; and the use of the resulted archive in the context of health and wellbeing of people affected psychologically and/or physically by the events.”

 – Dr. Kostas Arvanitis, Institute for Cultural Practices, University of Manchester

 Manchester Bee Tattoos

 This project aims to document the mass tattooing of the Manchester bee, following the terrorist attack at Manchester Arena.
 It is a collaboration between the University of Manchester, Belle Vue Productions, photographer Emma Freeman and curator and oral historian Jen Kavanagh.

 - Forthcoming: Arvanitis, K. 2025.
 Museums and Spontaneous Memorials.
 A Museology of Trauma.
 London: Routledge.